This Advanced ACO class is designed to be an extension of the Basic ACO class to help more seasoned ACOs move forward in their careers.

-The class will be provided definitions and statistics for crisis intervention, methods of trauma that an Animal Control Workers are exposed to, various cases will be discussed.
+In this class, students will be given definitions and statistics for crisis interventions, methods of trauma that an animal welfare worker is exposed to, and various cases will be discussed.

 This class will discuss depression, and suicide rate information among animal control workers.

-We will specifically on the psychological health and wellbeing of the animal control officer and their families by providing health and wellness information and resources.
+We will focus on the psychological health and wellbeing of the animal control officer and their families by providing health and wellness information and resources.

 The class will spend a large portion of the time learning how trauma will negatively affect not only the officer but the family as well but provide information on how to survive and thrive.

 This course is taught by Cathy Bustos, with That Peer Support Couple, LLC.
 Cathy has been involved in multiple critical incidents in her career as an officer and the spouse of an officer.
 She recently retired as a Support Services Lieutenant at Cedar Park Police Department where she oversaw the Animal Control and other units.
 She is certified in Group and Individual Critical Incident Stress Management and an approved Instructor with The International Critical Incident Stress Foundation.